 Expense reimbursements, which represent the contractual recovery from tenants of certain common area maintenance, insurance, property tax, promotional, advertising and management expenses, generally fluctuate consistently with the reimbursable property operating expenses to which they relate.
-Expense reimbursements, expressed as a percentage of property operating expenses, were 90% and 89% in the 2008 and 2007 periods, respectively.
-The increase in expense reimbursements expressed as a percentage of property operating expense is due to a decrease in miscellaneous non-reimbursable expenses during the 2008 period.
+Expense reimbursements, expressed as a percentage of property operating expenses, were 90% and 88% in the 2008 and 2007 periods, respectively.

-Property operating expenses increased \$2.0 million, or 6%, in the 2008 period as compared to the 2007 period.
-We experienced higher snow removal costs at several of our properties in 2008 versus 2007 and several high performing centers experienced significant property tax increases upon revaluation since June 30, 2007.
+Property operating expenses increased \$3.5 million, or 7%, in the 2008 period as compared to the 2007 period.
+Our Washington, PA center that opened during the period accounted for \$894,000 of the increase.
+The remainder of the increase was due mainly to an increase in common area maintenance projects across the portfolio in the 2008 period.
+We experienced higher snow removal costs at several of our properties in 2008 versus 2007 and several high performing centers experienced significant property tax increases upon revaluation since September 30, 2007.
 In addition, mall operation costs increased due to normal payroll related increases.

-General and administrative expenses increased \$1.8 million, or 19%, in the 2008 period as compared to the 2007 period.
-The increase is primarily due to share based compensation amortization from restricted shares issued in late February 2008 and February 2007.
+General and administrative expenses increased \$3.1 million, or 22%, in the 2008 period as compared to the 2007 period.
 As a percentage of total revenues, general and administrative expenses were 10% and 8% in the 2008 and 2007 periods, respectively.
+The increase is primarily due to the amortization of share based compensation from restricted shares issued in late February 2008 and February 2007.
+In addition, the bonus accrual for the 2008 period is higher at this point in the year compared to the 2007 period based on an increase in the eligible average bonus percentage for executives.

-Depreciation and amortization decreased \$3.7 million, or 11%, in the 2008 period compared to the 2007 period.
+Depreciation and amortization decreased \$3.3 million, or 7%, in the 2008 period compared to the 2007 period.
 During the first quarter of 2007, our Board of Directors formally approved a plan to reconfigure our center in Foley, Alabama.
 As a part of this plan, approximately 40,000 square feet of gross leasable area was relocated within the property.
 The depreciable useful lives of the buildings demolished were shortened to coincide with their demolition dates throughout the first three quarters of 2007 and thus the change in estimated useful life was accounted for as a change in accounting estimate.
-Approximately 34,700 square feet was demolished as of June 30, 2007 with the remainder being demolished during the third quarter of 2007.
-Accelerated depreciation recognized on the buildings demolished during the first six months of 2007 and buildings to be demolished during the remainder of 2007 totaled \$5.4 million for the six months ended June 30, 2007.
-The effect on diluted earnings per share was a decrease of \$.14 per share for the six months ended June 30, 2007.
-The amount of buildings, fixtures and improvements related to the demolition which was fully depreciated and written off during the six months ended June 30, 2007 totaled \$5.3 million.
+Accelerated depreciation recognized on the buildings demolished during the first nine months of 2007 totaled \$5.0 million, net of minority interest of approximately \$977,000, for the nine months ended September 30, 2007.
+The effect on diluted earnings per share was a decrease of \$.16 per share for the nine months ended September 30, 2007.
+The expected decrease in expense from the 2007 period from the acceleration was partially offset by additional depreciation from expansion assets placed in service during the fourth quarter of 2007 at several existing outlet centers and from the Washington, PA outlet center, which opened during the 2008 period.